 This late model, confirmed matching numbers car was ordered new by the then Dino and Ferrari agents, Brandon Motors of Coventry for stock, on the 9th May 1973 to be finished in Rosso Chiaro 20-R-190 with black 161 interior trim.
-Order D/560 was confirmed by the Ferrari factory on the 23rd May 1973.The car was completed and invoiced by the factory on Tuesday 31st July 1973 to Maranello Concessionaires for delivery to the UK by truck.
+Order D/560 was confirmed by the Ferrari factory on the 23rd May 1973.The car was completed and invoiced by the factory on Tuesday 31st July 1973 to Maranello Concessionaires for delivery to the UK by truck-one of 488 of which 232 remain taxed/SORN'd.
 Upon its arrival with Maranello Concessionaires, the car was invoiced-09734-to Brandon Motors by Maranello Concessionaires Ltd on the 9th August 1973, but then re invoiced a month later to the then North West Dino agents, S.G.M (Garages) Ltd of Newcastle-upon -Tyne, who, presumably having sold a 246 GT in red with black, had the car allocated to them.
 The car was registered to the Mr G C then of Torbay, on the Newcastle upon Tyne number, RBB 36M on Friday 28th September 1973.
 The then list price was £5288.02 plus delivery charges number plates and road tax.
 Mr C a Rolls Royce specialist used the car covering some 12,000 in the 17 months he owned it, having SGM Garages of Newcastle upon Tyne carry out the B coupon service on the 25th October 1973.

 The Dino 246 GT was an evolution of the Dino 206 GT, with a larger V6 engine and a wheelbase lengthened by 60 mm.
 Apart from the longer body, the design was virtually identical, with just a longer engine cover and a repositioned fuel cap.
 The car proved commercially very successful, and three series were produced during its life span.
 When production stopped in 1973-4 demand was still high.